TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

 ![Class structure](ClassStructure.png)

-A cleanup class may implement a "delete from a large table" logic described above or can just run a standard cleanup class for all companies for complex operations.
+A cleanup class may implement the following logic:

+- A "delete from a large table" logic described above
+- Run a standard cleanup class for all companies for complex operations.
+- Can run X++ code do delete records in order to execute **delete()** methods and standard delete actions

 Example of SQL based cleanup: